-Peru upsets Chile; will face Brazil in Copa América final
+Peru upsets Chile and will face Brazil in Copa América final

-Edison Flores, Yoshimar Yotún and Paolo Guerrero scored a goal each to lead Peru to a 3-0 win and a spot in the final for the first time since 1975, when it last won the South American tournament.
+Despite a team without the same quality as Chile, it was Peru that got off to a good start and dominated the match early on.

-The result kept Chile from adding to its titles from 2015 and 2016, ending its hopes of becoming the first team to win three straight South American trophies since Argentina in the 1940s.
+“When this team wants something, it works hard and gets it,” Peru striker Paolo Guerrero said.
+“We deserved to make it to the final.
+We were fully focused from the start.”

-Flores opened the scoring with a shot from inside the area in the 21st minute and Yotún added to the lead in the 38th with a strike into the open net after Chile goalkeeper Gabriel Arias left the area to try to stop a counterattack.
+Edinson Flores opened the scoring with a shot from inside the area in the 21st minute and Yoshimar Yotún added to the lead in the 38th with a strike into the open net after Chile goalkeeper Gabriel Arias left the area to try to stop a counterattack.

-Guerrero sealed the victory in stoppage time to become the Copa América’s all-time leading scorer among active players with 13 goals.
+Guerrero sealed the victory in a breakaway in stoppage time to become the Copa América’s all-time leading scorer among active players with 13 goals.

 Chile’s Eduardo Vargas could have matched Guerrero when his team was awarded a penalty kick in the final seconds, but he had his weak shot from the spot saved by Peru goalkeeper Pedro Gallese.